Lynch23/javascript-documentation/README.md

 ### open-source
 ### hacktoberfest2022
 # Submit your PR to this [javascript-documentation](https://github.com/Lynch23/javascript-documentation) repo🧭🌟❗
 - This repo has some of my javascript documentation from my learning process.
 Some of the topics and concepts needed to master javascript for beginners, intermediates or advanced learners are included.
-Please add any documentation on any javascript topic that you feel every developer should know.
+To contribute, please add any documentation on any javascript topic that you feel every developer should know.
 Accepting pull requests.
 Happy Coding! <br>
 [My profile](https://github.com/Lynch23)
 ## How to contribute to the project📚
 - Add your name file to the contributors folder